Media Loan Policies and Procedures

 Institutional & Program Accounts

-Staff and faculty may establish Institutional or Program accounts for the purpose of borrowing Media Loan equipment to carry out the business of the college and/or to support their curriculum.
+Staff and faculty may establish Institutional accounts for the purpose of borrowing Media Loan equipment to carry out the business of the college and/or to support their curriculum (one account per program, class, course, or organization).
 A designated staff and faculty with budget authority, and determined by the applicant, is responsible for tracking equipment checked out to the institutional/program account by authorized borrowers.
 A budget number must be provided for the billing of late fines, replacement and/or repair charges.
-Institutional and program accounts are updated yearly by Media Loan staff.

 Anyone who intends to borrow equipment is urged to read the operating guides and/or manuals first.
 Proficiency tests are required for some equipment.
 Appointments are scheduled at Media Loan.
 Operating guides and proficiency tests for equipment are available online.
 A short written examination must be completed before a hands-on operational test is given at your appointment.